openHPI/TeachingTeamGuidelines/docs/05_adding-content.md

 	video-subtitles.vtt => video-subtitles.de.vtt

 All the vtt files will have to be added to the same directory, which then can be zipped and uploaded here.
+Subtitles can also be generated from external agencies like poliTrans (MLLP) or Amazon (AWS) etc.

 **Slides:** The slide sets can be provided as a PDF download, just like normal reading material.
 Slides to the videos should be added directly to the video item.
 Collected slide sets additionally can be made available to download on the 'materials' web page.
 For mobile apps, only the slides that have been provided with the video item will be included.